 - Include a comprehensive housing needs assessment to establish the context for municipal action based on the most recent census data.
-The assessment must include a discussion of municipal infrastructure include future planned improvements. - Address a mix of housing consistent with identified needs and market conditions. - Address the following strategies including - o Identification of geographic areas in which land use regulations will be modified to accomplish affordable housing production goals. - o Identification of specific sites on which comprehensive permit applications will be encouraged.
+The assessment must include a discussion of municipal infrastructure include future planned improvements. - Address a mix of housing consistent with identified needs and market conditions. - Address the following strategies including - o Identification of geographic areas in which land use regulations will be modified to accomplish affordable housing production goals. - Identification of specific sites on which comprehensive permit applications will be encouraged. - Preferable characteristics of residential development such as infill housing, clustered areas, and compact development. - Municipally owned parcels for which development proposals will be sought. - o Participation in regional collaborations addressing housing development.